-What do you do when you wake up one morning and realise that your log in credentials into your system have suddenly become null and void?
+What do you do when you wake up one morning and realize that your system’s log-in credentials have suddenly become null and void?
 What actions do you take when it dawns on you that your files have been encrypted with a view of illegally denying you access?
 Do you want to find out what to do after a ransomware attack?

 Ransomware attacks have certainly been on the rise since the advent of the information age.
-This rise has however been exasperated by the unprecedented increase in the number of internet users particularly because of the huge change in work habits that has been stimulated by the COVID-19 pandemic.
+However, this rise has been exasperated by the unprecedented increase in the number of internet users mainly because of the massive change in work habits that the COVID-19 pandemic has stimulated.

-In other words, there are more people than ever before who are currently working remotely.
-This in turn means that there are more opportunities for cyber-fraudsters to take advantage of unsuspecting users through the use of ransomware software.
-This is mainly done through the use of phishing emails as well as drive-by downloading scams which are usually masqueraded as legal and legitimate messages.
+In other words, more people than ever before are currently working remotely.
+This, in turn, means that there are more opportunities for cyber-fraudsters to take advantage of unsuspecting users through the use of ransomware software.
+This is mainly done through phishing emails and drive-by downloading scams, which are usually masqueraded as legal and legitimate messages.

-Once locked in, these cybercriminals can cause devastating losses by soliciting huge amounts of money from the users in question.
-They may also refuse to give back the confiscated information and instead choose to use it maliciously despite receiving the demanded ransom.
+Once locked in, these cybercriminals can cause devastating losses by soliciting vast amounts of money from the users in question.
+They may also refuse to give back the confiscated information and instead use it maliciously despite receiving the demanded ransom.

-This article therefore seeks to enlighten its readers concerning the appropriate steps to take in situations where one has unfortunately become a victim of ransomware attacks.
-It seeks to convey different techniques which can be applied by such users in order to reduce losses and curtail future attacks.
+This article, therefore, seeks to enlighten its readers concerning the appropriate steps to take in situations where one has unfortunately become a victim of ransomware attacks.
+Furthermore, it seeks to convey different techniques which such users can apply to reduce losses and curtail future attacks.

 The Stages of a Ransomware Attack

 Ransomware mitigation is usually based on the degree of the attack in question.
-This means that one has to be able to understand the degree to which his or her system has been compromised in order to apply the appropriate remedy.
-The following are the general steps that usually take place in any give ransomware attack:
+This means that one has to understand the degree to which their system has been compromised to apply the appropriate remedy.
+The following are the general steps that usually take place in any given ransomware attack:

-Installation typically occurs within seconds of allowing system access to the ransomware in question.
-This access is commonly allowed either through the opening of phishing emails or visiting ransomware infected websites.
+Installation typically occurs within seconds of allowing system access to the ransomware.
+This access is commonly allowed by opening phishing emails or visiting infected ransomware websites.
 Once the ransomware has been given access, it usually attaches itself to the said server and could even affect all other devices connected to the endpoint under consideration.

 Exchange of Keys

 Once the installation is complete, the ransomware facilitates contact between the server being operated by the fraudsters and the computer system under attack.
-This contact normally aids in the generation of cryptographic keys which are used to access the system under blitz.
+This contact aids typically in generating cryptographic keys, which are used to access the system under blitz.

-The files in the system under bombardment are then encrypted so as to deny the user from accessing them.
-This kind of encryption can also take place over a large interconnected computer network.
+The files in the system under bombardment are then encrypted to deny the user from accessing them.
+This kind of encryption can also occur over a sizeable interconnected computer network.

-Blackmail in this case is simply the ransom demanding process that takes place almost immediately after file encryption is done.
-It is normally accompanied by either a promise to restore the encrypted data or a threat to maliciously handle it if the demanded payment is not settled.
+Blackmail, in this case, is simply the ransom demanding process that takes place almost immediately after file encryption is done.
+It is usually accompanied by a promise to restore the encrypted data or a threat to handle it if the demanded payment is not settled maliciously.